E-MAIL: guochen(at)msu.edu

 Urban & Economic Geography

-Poverty, Inequality, & Social Justice
+Poverty, Inequality, & Social and Environmental Justice

 Slums, Housing, & Migrants